Discover 10 exciting Colonial Williamsburg Experiences

 4. Enter Historical Workshops and Interact with Knowledgeable Craftsmen

-See the mastery of blacksmiths, weavers, and other craftspeople as they skillfully demonstrate time-honored skills and techniques that have been passed down through the ages.
+See the mastery of blacksmiths, weavers, wigmakers, tailors, and other craftspeople in action as they skillfully demonstrate time-honored skills and techniques that have been passed down through the ages.

-5. Experience eating at a typical 18th-century tavern such as King’s Arms or Christiana Campbell’s, where you can delight in authentic meals in a historical setting.
+Experience eating at a typical 18th-century tavern such as King’s Arms, Christiana Campbell’s, or Chownings, where you can delight in authentic meals in a historical setting and be entertained by roving colonial minstrels.

 6. Take a Carriage Ride

-See soldiers in historical clothing showcase military exercises and activities at the Magazin, a vital ammunition depot for Colonial Williamsburg.
+Colonia soldiers in historic uniforms showcase and fire off military arms at the Magazine, which was a vital ammunition depot for Colonial Williamsburg.

 9. Participate in a Court Session at the Capitol